Support our sponsor: Newark Area Soccer Association

 4. Match Delays, Suspensions, and Cancellations.
 Inclement weather is always a possibility and such types of weather may result in delayed, abbreviated or cancelled matches.
 The tournament committee will attempt to reschedule matches to insure that each team will play a full schedule for the tournament.
 Matches may be shortened or postponed or scheduled at a different site in order to meet this goal.
 All decisions of the Tournament committee are final.

-5. Cancellation.
-In the event of tournament cancellation due to inclement weather, there is no guarantee of a refund.
+CANCELLATION: In the event of tournament cancellation there is no guarantee of a refund.

 1. Teams not reporting to the field within ten minutes of the scheduled starting time of their match may be required to forfeit that match.

 2. U-9 and U-10 teams must have at least five players to start a match.
-U-11 through U-14 teams must have at least 7 players to start a match.
+U-11 through U-15 teams must have at least 7 players to start a match.

 4. A forfeit will be recorded in the standings as a 3 - 0 loss for the team that forfeited the match(s).